About the Work

 Background

 Before the studio, I spent 17 years as Editorial Director at Martha Stewart Living in New York City.
-It was an ideal place for someone endlessly curious about materials, techniques, and process - constantly learning, in the company of beautiful objects, and thinking about what makes something well designed and worth keeping.
+It was an ideal place for someone endlessly curious about materials, techniques, and processes.
 That experience shaped both my design sensibility and my deep appreciation for objects that are made with intention.
 I came to ceramics during a master's program in industrial design at the Pratt Institute, where a single class turned into something I couldn't put down.
-For years it ran alongside my editorial career as a hobby.
-Eventually it took over, which how I ended up in my studio outside Philadelphia.
+For years it ran alongside my editorial career as a hobby and eventually it took over!